The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

 The biggest mistake student movers make is leaving the logistics until the last week before departure.
 Shipping to popular student cities (Amsterdam, Barcelona, Berlin, Lisbon) gets extremely busy in August and September.
 Prices are higher, slots fill up faster, and last-minute bookings leave no room for error.

 Aim to book your shipment at least three to four weeks before your move date.
-This gives your carrier time to schedule collection, process transit, and deliver before your first day of term.
+This gives the carrier time to schedule collection, process transit, and deliver before your first day of term.
 It also gives you a buffer if anything needs to be returned or repacked.

 Create a moving timeline and work backwards from your arrival date.
-Book your shipment, your travel, and your accommodation in that order — logistics first, because they take the longest to arrange.
+Book your shipment, your travel, and your accommodation in that order: logistics first, because they take the longest to arrange.

 What to Ship vs. What to Bring on the Plane

 Not everything should go in a shipping box.
-A practical rule of thumb: bring on the plane anything you'll need in the first 72 hours — documents, laptop, chargers, a few days of clothes, and any medication.
+A practical rule of thumb: bring on the plane anything you'll need in the first 72 hours (documents, laptop, chargers, a few days of clothes, and any medication).
 Ship everything else.

 Items well-suited for shipping: